How to grow basil – successfully indoors and outside

 Growing basil from cuttings cuts growing time by about half, so you will soon have some delicious leaves to harvest.
 This is a great project to try if you're gardening with children as they can produce their own crops for free.

 How to grow basil outdoors

-Even if you want to learn how to grow basil outdoors, you still need to start the seeds off in pots inside from spring, either in a greenhouse or on a warm windowsill.
+Depending on the hardiness zone where you live, even if you want to learn how to grow basil outdoors, you will probably still need to start the seeds off in pots inside from spring, either in a greenhouse or on a warm windowsill.